Umuzi-org/ACN-syllabus/content/projects/basic-unit-test-mocks-kata/_index.md

 - link to the quote author's wikipedia page straight from the email/sms
 - add extra information such as a weather report

 **Instructions for reviewer**

 - Please pay attention to how the unit tests are written:

-> They should demonstrate that the code does what it should and does it efficiently.
+> The learner should demonstrate that the code does what it should and does it efficiently.

 > They should test correctly.
-Please refer to : https://umuzi-org.github.io/tech-department/topics/jasmine-spies/
+Please refer to [Jasmine spies](https://umuzi-org.github.io/tech-department/topics/jasmine-spies/).

-- It is good if the code sends emails to multiple recipients.
+- It is good if the files are well organized/structured. i.e. a configuration file with only the configuration in it, a send-email file that only sends the email, etc.

-- It is good if the files are well organized. i.e , a configuration file with only the configuration in it, a sendEmail file that only sends the email, etc.
+- Look out for code structure.
+Sending emails to multiple recipients is not a requirement, but if the code is structured well enough, then doing so should be easy.